 The best geospatial intelligence (GEOINT) resource is an educated analyst.
-The GEOINT option within the intercollege Master of Professional Studies (iMPS) in Homeland Security is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
+The GEOINT option within the intercollege Master of Professional Studies (iMPS) in Homeland Security, offered in partnership with Penn State College of Earth and Mineral Sciences' Online Geospatial Education, is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
 Geospatial intelligence is applied in such law enforcement, homeland security, emergency management, and business applications as:

 The Penn State Difference

 Online Flexibility — The flexibility of studying when and where you want can give you the opportunity to gain new skills and knowledge while maintaining your current responsibilities.

 Recognition — Penn State's online geospatial education program has been a trusted leader in online education since 1998.
 More than 6,000 GIS and GEOINT professionals have turned to us to help them advance their career.
 You can feel confident that you are adding a well-known, highly respected credential to your résumé.